darktable-org/dtdocs/content/module-reference/processing-modules/highlight-reconstruction.md

 : Add Poisson noise (natural photon noise such as you would find in sensor readings) to the clipped regions.
 For high-ISO images, the valid regions of the image will be noisy, but the reconstructed clipped areas will be smooth, which may look odd.
 Adding some noise in the reconstruction helps to visually blend the result with the rest of the image.

 iterations
 : The _guided laplacians_ mode is an iterative process that extrapolates gradients and details from the neighborhood.
 Each new iteration refines the previous reconstruction but adds more computations that will make the module slower.
-The default (1 iteration) will typically not be sufficient to completely recover magenta highlights, so you will need to increase this parameter gradually but carefully, to manage the speed/quality trade-off.
+The default number of iterations should provide reasonable results but you can increase if magenta highlights are not completely recovered -- increase this parameter gradually but carefully, to manage the speed/quality trade-off.

 inpaint a flat color
 : Inpainting a flat color is an algorithmic trick that may help recover magenta highlights in difficult cases (large blown areas) by smoothing RGB ratios.
 It can be seen as a "reconstruction booster" that may reduce the number of iterations required to entirely remove magenta in clipped highlights.
 However, this also makes the reconstruction less accurate and can lead to non-smooth reconstructed edges and unrelated colors being inpainted (e.g. blue sky or green leaves bleeding into white clouds).
 Use this setting with caution.